MIMAFace2024/mimaface.github.io/README.md

-# Face Adapter for Pre-Trained Diffusion Models with Fine-Grained ID and Attribute Control
+# MIMAFace: Face Animation via Motion-Identity Modulated Appearance Feature Learning
-This is the repository that contains source code for the [FaceAdapter website](https://faceadapter.github.io/face-adapter.github.io/).
+This is the repository that contains source code for the [MIMAFace website](https://mimaface2024.github.io/mimaface.github.io/).

 # Website License